aadarshjha/productivity/README.md

 * The `Chart`: The `Chart` allows for each `Session` to be recorded in a nice UI/scatterplot.
 THe user can also hover over the data points to get more information to understand their progress on these certain tasks.

-The easiest way I can think of solving this is using the tables included in GitHub's flavored markdown.

-To your specific example it would look something like this:

 Enter a session state           |  Enter a reminder state :-------------------------:|:-------------------------:
 ![](res/c.png)  |  ![](res/d.png)